- 1 Why Buy a mini-DV Camcorder?

 In this HD video age, it would seem preposterous to buy a mini-DV camcorder.
 Why would anyone want to do so, when they’re already carrying powerful HD video cameras in their pockets in the form of smartphones?

-Also, buying a mini-DV camcorder would also mean having to get hold of mini-DV tapes to work with it.
-You can’t just go down to your neighborhood electronics store to get hold of them.
+Also, buying a mini-DV camcorder would mean having to get hold of mini-DV tapes to work with it.
+You can’t just go down to your neighborhood electronics store to grab a bunch.

-Again the smartphone argument works.
-You can shoot tapeless and easily transfer footage to your computer.
+Again the smartphone argument holds water.
+You can shoot tapeless.
+You can easily transfer footage to your computer. without the need for a video capture device or card.
 Or as is more popular these days, edit the shot video on your smartphone with a video editing app then share it to the cloud or video streaming services.